smartpricer/flag/README.md

 # dsbferris/flag
 Added support for _FILE env variables.
 Updated with latest GO v1.22.1.
-Version of this package always matches the GO Version it was build upon plus one additional patch version, e.g. v1.22.1.1.
+Version of this package always matches the GO Version it was build upon.

 # jnovack/flag